spikeyarmaku/hassle/README.md

 # Hassle

-An interpreter based on a modified Cactus Environment Machine
+A language and an interpreter based on a modified Cactus Environment Machine

 Inspirations:
 **Scheme** - for its syntax and homoiconicity